anseki/jquery-plainoverlay/README.md

 - As everyone knows, IE8- has many problems.
 CSS `position:fixed` in HTML without `<!DOCTYPE>` is ignored.
 If your web site supports IE8- and it use `position:fixed`, HTML must include `<!DOCTYPE>` even if plainOverlay is not used.
 And plainOverlay uses `position:fixed`.

+## See Also

+[jQuery.plainModal](http://anseki.github.io/jquery-plainmodal) may be better, if you want the overlay and dialog box (i.e. modal windows).

 ## Release History
  * 2014-02-14			v0.1.0			Initial release.